-- -A method has been used in [18] the biology test as follows: - Kit Contents MTT - MTT 1 ml x 10 glass flasks - Solubilization method Following a method for killing and preparing cell lines, cells were grown (1 x 10^6 cells/mL).
+- -A method has been used in [18] the biology test as follows: - Kit Contents MTT - MTT 1 ml x 10 glass flasks - Solubilization method Following a method for killing and preparing cell lines, cells were grown (1 x 106) cells/mL).
 The cells were next coated with a sterile film on a 96-well flat-bottom plate.
 Each well's ultimate volume was 200 microliters. - After 24 hours at 37°C at 5% CO2, the medium was taken off of the plate.
-To the wells were specified quantities of silver and gold nanoparticles (5, 15, 25, and 35 μg/mL). - Every concentration was tested thrice with a standard control. - The plate was once more left at 37°C for 24 hours.
-Every well-received ten microliters of MTT solution (0.45 mg/mL). - The plate was set at 37°C and left four hours incubated.
+To the wells were specified quantities of silver and gold nanoparticles (5, 15, 25, and $35 \mu g/mL$). - Every concentration was tested thrice with a standard control. - The plate was once more left at 37°C for 24 hours.
+Every well-received ten microliters of MTT solution (0.45 mg/mL). - The plate was set at 37°C and incubated for four hours.
 Each well-received 100 microliters of solubilizing solution was added to gently dissolve the medium for five minutes. - An ELISA reader at a 575 nm wavelength assessed absorbance. - Applying the equation:

-Viability % = (optical density of sample/control) \times 100%
+Viability % = (optical density of sample/control) × 100%